Even if you’re a bit on the introverted side, attracting attention to yourself is something you need to do if you want to grow your dental practice.

 Placing digital display ads on Google, Facebook, or Instagram can be a great way to make yourself stand out and provide a real boost to your inflow of new dental patients.

-Digital advertising isn’t terribly difficult, but there are a few things you do need to do right to get the results you’re looking for.
+Dental digital advertising isn’t terribly difficult, but there are a few things you do need to do right to get the results you’re looking for.

 One of the great things about digital ads is that you can target them to a very specific audience.
 The way you single out who you want to deliver your ad to varies somewhat across the major digital ad platforms, but they all essentially take a combination of three approaches to helping you reach the right audience.
 If you have personas defined for your ideal patients, you can use it to specifically target them based on the following options:

 Demographic targeting: who are they?

 Take the demographic data you have about your personas, such as age, gender, education level, income, marital status, and occupation, and filter out the people who aren’t a good match for your practice.